 The Best French Press Coffee Beans

-Although coffee lovers can find roasts to suit any taste for their French press, the Kicking Horse Cliff Hanger Medium Roast is the best available on the market today.
+Although coffee lovers can find roasts to suit any taste for their French press, the Lifeboost Coffee Medium Roast is the best available on the market today.

-This medium roast from Kicking Horse demonstrates that you do not need to buy a specialized coffee blend for your French press coffee maker.
+This medium roast from Lifeboost demonstrates that you do not need to buy a specialized coffee blend for your French press coffee maker.
 If you understand how your French press works and how to maximize your brew’s quality, you can find a roast ideal for any taste buds.

 To learn more about Lifeboost coffee, click here.